pozzocapstone/musical-robot/README.md

 * Alternatively, centroid location for each sample can be found by summing pixel values over individual rows and columns of the sample holder(well plate).
 * This technique can be adapted by using the functions `input_file` and `pixel_temp` from the `musicalrobot.pixel_analysis` module to load the recorded video and obtain the temperature profile of the samples and sample holder.

+#### Inflection determination

+* An inflection is observed in the temperature profile of the samples due to the following reasons
+1. Change in thermal conductivity of the sample
+2. Increase in thermal contact between the sample and the well plate
+* The point of inflection in the temperature profile is determined by detecting the peak in the second derivative of the temperature profile.
+Since an analytical approach is used to determine the melting point, the temperature profile plots have to classified to eliminate plots with noise and without an inflection in them.
+* The module `musicalrobot.data_encoding` can be used to classify the temperature profiles.

-An example of adapting both the above mentioned techniques using the `musicalrobot` module can be found in the ipython notebook `Tutorial.ipynb` found in the examples folder.
+An example of adapting the above mentioned modules and functions using the `musicalrobot` package can be found in the ipython notebook `Tutorial.ipynb` found in the examples folder.

 ## For Development
 * Install python version 3.6